-Creating endpoints for deployed Azure Machine Learning Studio web services
+Create endpoints for deployed Azure Machine Learning Studio web services

-This topic describes techniques applicable to a Classic Machine Learning Web service.
+This topic describes techniques applicable to a Classic Machine Learning web service.

-Adding endpoints to a Web service
+Add endpoints to a web service

-If you have added additional endpoints to the Web service, you cannot delete the default endpoint.
+If you have added additional endpoints to the web service, you cannot delete the default endpoint.

 - In Machine Learning Studio, on the left navigation column, click Web Services.

-- At the bottom of the Web service dashboard, click Manage endpoints.
-The Azure Machine Learning Web Services portal opens to the endpoints page for the Web service.
+- At the bottom of the web service dashboard, click Manage endpoints.
+The Azure Machine Learning Web Services portal opens to the endpoints page for the web service.

 - Click New.

 - Type a name and description for the new endpoint.
 Endpoint names must be 24 character or less in length, and must be made up of lower-case alphabets or numbers.
 Select the logging level and whether sample data is enabled.
-For more information on logging, see Enable logging for Machine Learning Web services.
+For more information on logging, see Enable logging for Machine Learning web services.

 Scale a web service by adding additional endpoints